w9wen/PythonProject/README.md

-# PiWebApp - Sample Project
+# YFP Credit Evaluation

-A full-stack application with Python FastAPI backend and React (Vite) frontend that can be deployed to both Raspberry Pi and web servers.
+A full-stack credit evaluation platform by Yulon Finance Philippines with a Python FastAPI backend and React (Vite) frontend.
+Includes PostgreSQL, WebSockets, and AI-powered analysis.

 ## Features